yatish27966/deepseek-chatbot/README.md

 # deepseek-chatbot
- AI Chatbot with DeepSeek &amp; Ollama using SpringAI
+ AI Chatbot with DeepSeek &amp; Ollama using SpringAI.
+Used Springboot and React.